 Lake Bell is an actress turned director.
 Being a Hollywood, actress Lake Bell herself has been and is still playing as a victim in the male gaze.
 However, she is taking baby steps and changing that a little by becoming a filmmaker and breaking the boys club in filmmaking.
 This film is about body image and the insecurities embed in most females.
 Worst Enemy mocks women that feel insecure and ask questions like “does this make me fat?”
 I think Lake Bells approach with the short is to show how silly we females can be sometimes.
 It shows how obsessive females can get with looks and how easily they conform to images.
 In her interview with Moviefone, Lake Bell explains that the character Wooly is a mockery of herself and her friends.

 Lake Bell is a very funny and down to earth person.
 Her creative skill is the use of comedy.
 She’s awesome in that she can take a serious subject and bring attention to it through something like comedy.
 When asked in the Makingof what inspired her, she said her family, but it was also her role in Children’s Hospital (satire on medical dramas).
-She describes Children’s Hospital as “a comedy camp.”
-Aside from Worst Enemy, Lake Bell has another film featuring in Sundance in 2013, it’s called In a World… According to LA Times, this film will be about a father daughter competition.
+It is important and mandatory http://writemypaper4me.org to remove nitrogen and phosphorous as a part of tertiary water treatment step?
+She describes Children’s Hospital as “a comedy camp. ” Aside from Worst Enemy, Lake Bell has another film featuring in Sundance in 2013, it’s called In a World… According to LA Times, this film will be about a father daughter competition.
 Both father and daughter share the profession of being voice-over actors, yet the daughter lacks support from her father.
-When asked why she made a film like this Lake Bell said “I’ve seen a lot of father-and-son competition, and I liked the fresh idea of giving the competition to the daughter.”
-These fresh ideas are definitely going in the direction bell hooks and other film theorist want.
-Lake Bell gives a shout out to empowering women in LA Times saying, “I like the idea of my two little sisters feeling proud and empowered.”
-This shows she wants to do work that allow her little sister and other young women to feel empower, and to feel they can/do have potential to compete with their father.
+When asked why she made a film like this Lake Bell said “I’ve seen a lot of father-and-son competition, and I liked the fresh idea of giving the competition to the daughter. ” These fresh ideas are definitely going in the direction bell hooks and other film theorist want.
+Lake Bell gives a shout out to empowering women in LA Times saying, “I like the idea of my two little sisters feeling proud and empowered. ” This shows she wants to do work that allow her little sister and other young women to feel empower, and to feel they can/do have potential to compete with their father.
 They can go head to head with a man, that’s the empowerment in her work as a filmmaker.

 In her interviews, Lake Bell explains that she came up with Worst Enemy a while ago.
 She explains that she would write things and create scripts and then put them on the side.
 Then one day, she decided to come up with the character Wooly and elaborate on her personality and her neurosis on self-image (reflecting herself and her friends).
 In the Elle interview Bell also states that she likes to create characters that are dynamic and multi-dimensional.
 I take this to mean that she wants her characters to be real, not the girl-next-door, not Smurfette, but someone with personality and strife, someone that takes action (a real girl, and how girls should be portrayed).
 She also states that she originally wanted to do a longer feature film, but she was not sure of herself yet, so she decided to do Worst Enemy, as a way to add something to her resume, but also to prove to herself that she can be a director.